I've got a new diet for you. Raise your right hand.

 Venezuelan Chicken Salad

 Roast a chicken (recipe: put chicken in a big pan and roast it).
 OR buy one of those roasted chickens they sell at the grocery store.
-Whichever.
+Which is nasty, but whatever.
 Slice off the chicken breasts (hint: they're not the legs or the wings), put them in a big bowl, and then take two forks and shred up the meat.
 Chop up and add some garlic, red onion and/or scallions, red bell pepper, and cilantro.
 Add an avocado (squeeze some fresh lemon or lime juice over it before you mix it in so it doesn't turn brown).
 Add about a half a cup of Greek yogurt.
-The avocado and the yogurt take the place of mayonnaise, which is nasty.
+The avocado and the yogurt take the place of mayonnaise, which is in the nasty category.
 (Nino says he won't touch it unless he's eating quality french fries.
 In Belgium.)

 Salt and pepper to taste.